sjhloco/nornir_validate/validation_builder/README.md

 ### 6. Update commands in unit tests

-***test_validations.py*** tests that the desired state templating and actual state command formatting is correct.
-Once the validations are completed update the relevant dictionaries within ***desired_actual_cmd.py*** with the outputs got from *val_builder* to add these commands to unittesting.
-This file contains the following 3 dictionaries with each having a further child dictionary for the different os_types.
+***test_validations.py*** uses static command outputs to test that the desired state templating and actual state command formatting is correct.
+Before adding the new commands to the testing it is worth checking that all current tests are passing, use `pytest` to run both *test_nr_val.py* and *test_validations.py*.

+The ***desired_actual_cmd.py*** file contains the following 3 dictionaries with each having a further child dictionary for the different os_types.

 - **desired_state:** Should match the templated result of the rendered jinja template
 - **cmd_output:** The raw textFSM formatted device command output (used to create the actual_state)